offbeatwp/documentation/basics__term_models.md

 `where($args)`

 The arguments are equal to [WP_Term_Query::\__construct](https://developer.wordpress.org/reference/classes/WP_Term_Query/__construct/).
-But since this wont make your code very readable we do not recommend this filter.
+But since this won't make your code very readable we do not recommend this filter.

 `whereMeta($key, $value = '', $compare = '')`